Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 - Qubes GUI Agent: video driver and gui agent that enable seamless showing of Windows applications on the secure Qubes desktop.
 - Disable UAC: User Account Control may interfere with QWT and doesn't really provide any additional benefits in Qubes environment.

-**In testing VMs only** it's probably a good idea to install a VNC server before installing QWT.
+> **Note:** *In testing VMs only* it's probably a good idea to install a VNC server before installing QWT.
 If something goes very wrong with the Qubes gui agent, a VNC server should still allow access to the OS.

-**NOTE**: Xen PV disk drivers are not installed by default.
+> **Note**: Xen PV disk drivers are not installed by default.
 This is because they seem to cause problems (BSOD = Blue Screen Of Death).
 We're working with upstream devs to fix this. *However*, the BSOD seems to only occur after the first boot and everything works fine after that. **Enable the drivers at your own risk** of course, but we welcome reports of success/failure in any case (backup your VM first!).
 With disk PV drivers absent `qvm-block` will not work for the VM, but you can still use standard Qubes inter-VM file copying mechanisms.

-Xen PV driver components may display a message box asking for reboot during installation -- it's safe to ignore them and defer the reboot.

 Installation logs
 -----------------

 If the install process fails or something goes wrong during it, include the installation logs in your bug report.
 They are created in the `%TEMP%` directory, by default `<user profile>\AppData\Local\Temp`.
 There are two text files, one small and one big, with names starting with `Qubes_Windows_Tools`.

-Uninstalling QWT is supported from version 3.2.1.
-Uninstalling previous versions is **not recommended**.
+Uninstalling QWT is supported.
 After uninstalling you need to manually enable the DHCP Client Windows service, or set IP settings yourself to restore network access.

 Configuration
 -------------

-Starting from version 2.2.\* various aspects of Qubes Windows Tools can be configured through the registry.
+Various aspects of Qubes Windows Tools (QWT) can be configured through the registry.
 The main configuration key is located in `HKEY_LOCAL_MACHINE\SOFTWARE\Invisible Things Lab\Qubes Tools`.
 Configuration values set on this level are global to all QWT components.
 It's possible to override global values with component-specific keys, this is useful mainly for setting log verbosity for troubleshooting.
 Possible configuration values are:

 |**Name**|**Type**|**Description**|**Default value**|
 |:-------|:-------|:--------------|:----------------|